rainyrubyzhou/AccuVIR/readme.md

     Users can also pass this sequence as the backbone to step 1 to iteratively refine the output.

+## Data availability
+Simulated datasets used in our experimentd are available at [here](https://drive.google.com/drive/folders/1jIIBaANO5Gi0EeECuxq_7IHYScds4dDB).
 ## Contact
 Other than raising issues on Github, you can also contact YU Runzhou (runzhouyu2-c@my.cityu.edu.hk) for help in installation/usage or any other related query.